 Pack 383 is chartered by Cooper Mountain PTO in Beaverton, Oregon.
 Our Pack is a member of the Sunset Trail District of the Cascade Pacific Council, Boy Scouts of America.
 Most of our Scouts attend Cooper Mountain Elementary or St. Cecilia Elementary School.
-We welcome all children from throughout the Beaverton/Aloha area.
+We welcome girls and boys from kindergarten through 5th grade throughout the Beaverton/Aloha area.
 Pack 383 is an inclusive, open, welcoming Pack.
 We welcome all families to join us on the Scouting Adventure.

-All of our Dens join together and meet as a Pack once a month.
+Each grade level is part of a den, and each den meets 1-2 times a month.
+All dens join together and meet as a Pack once a month.
 The pack meeting brings the dens together for the purposes of recognizing the achievements of the Cub Scouts, communicating information about upcoming events, and providing a program that enriches the Cub Scouting experience.
 It helps the Cubs realize their den is part of a larger organization.
-Each year we hold family camping trips, the Pinewood Derby, special events throughout the year, and our annual Blue and Gold Banquet.
+Each month the Pack schedules 1-2 fun filled family events such as camping trips, swim night, movie night, pumpkin patch & corn maize, tree planting, air show, Oaks Park night, the Pinewood Derby, summer camp, and our annual Blue and Gold Banquet.

-Pack 383 leaders have certain responsibilities to the boys in Cub Scouts.
+Pack 383 leaders have certain responsibilities to the youth in Cub Scouts.
 Each leader should:

-Respect boys’ rights as individuals and treat them as such.
+Respect the youths rights as individuals and treat them as such.
 In addition to common-sense approaches this means that all parents/guardians should have reviewed How to Protect Your Children From Child Abuse: A Parent’s Guide, and all youth leaders must have taken the BSA’s Youth Protection training.

-See that boys find the excitement, fun, and adventure that they expected when they joined Cub Scouting.
+See that youth find the excitement, fun, and adventure that they expected when they joined Cub Scouting.

-Provide enthusiasm, encouragement, and praise for boys’ efforts and achievements.
+Provide enthusiasm, encouragement, and praise for youth efforts and achievements.

-Develop among the boys a feeling of togetherness and team spirit that gives them security and pride.
+Develop among the youth a feeling of togetherness and team spirit that gives them security and pride.

-Provide opportunities for boys to experience new dimensions in their world.
+Provide opportunities for youth to experience new dimensions in their world.

 cub scout values